Geometry of Weighted Homogeneous Spaces: Cluster algebras

-\begin{definition} A seed is a pair $(\textbf{X},\hat{B})$ where $\textbf{X}$ is set of variables, and $\hat{B}$ is an exchange matrix. \end{definition} \begin{definition} \cite{FZ2} A cluster algebra is a commutative ring contained in the field of rational functions in $N$ variables over $\mathbb{Q}$, by the generators from an initial seed, via the iterative mutation process as
+The process above provides a method to define certain rational functions with non-negative coefficients in the field of rational functions over some variables.
+We start with arbitrary variables assigned to a triangulation as above and then apply all possible mutations one by one.
+The cluster algebra is the ring generated by all these variables together with their mutation flips.
+We adjust this process in the following definitions. \begin{definition} A seed is a pair $(\textbf{X},\hat{B})$ where $\textbf{X}$ is set of variables, and $\hat{B}$ is an exchange matrix. \end{definition} Now we make the above description into a precise definition. \begin{definition} (Cluster Algebra)\cite{FZ2} A cluster algebra is a commutative ring generated in the field of rational functions in $N$ variables over $\mathbb{Q}$, by the generators from an initial seed, via the iterative mutation process as \begin{itemize} \item $\underline{X}=\ \{x_1,...,x_N \}$ set of $N$ algebraically independent generators which split into disjoint sets